 It’s the responsibility of all of us to keep the Circle of Safety strong, and we must all start today to make our own contribution for the good of others and to be the leaders we wish we had.

 Let us all be the leaders we wish we had

 Leaders Eat Last Video Summary

-Here is a good Leaders Eat Last summary I liked:
+Here are some good Leaders Eat the Last summary I liked: